johnkhaynes/johnkhaynes.github.io/about.md

 permalink: /about/
 ---

-This is the about page for my blog.
-I really should write something here.
+This is the About page for my blog.
+I suppose I really should write something here some day.

 [Go to the Home Page](../)